-#OBS-DS# The list of obstacles affecting air navigation in Area 1 (the entire territory of the Sultanate of Oman), including:
+#OBS-DS# A list of obstacles affecting air navigation in Area 1 (the entire territory of the Sultanate of Oman), including:

-- (1) obstacle identification or designation; - (2) type of obstacle; - (3) obstacle position, represented by geographical coordinates in degrees, minutes and seconds; - (4) obstacle elevation and height to the nearest metre or foot; - (5) type and colour of obstacle lighting (if any); and - (6) if appropriate, an indication that the list of obstacles is available as digital data set, and a reference to GEN 3.1.6. - Note 1: An obstacle whose height above the ground is 100 m and higher is considered an obstacle for Area 1. - Note 2: Specifications concerning the determination and reporting (accuracy of field work and data integrity) of positions (latitude and longitude) and elevations/heights for obstacles in Area 1 are given in Appendix 1.
+- (1) obstacle identification or designation; - (2) type of obstacle; - (3) obstacle position, represented by geographical coordinates in degrees, minutes and seconds; - (4) obstacle elevation and height to the nearest metre or foot; and - (5) type and colour of obstacle lighting (if any). - Note 1: An obstacle whose height above the ground is 100 m and higher is considered an obstacle for Area 1. - Note 2: Specifications concerning the determination and reporting (accuracy of field work and data integrity) of positions (latitude and longitude) and elevations/heights for obstacles in Area 1 are given in Appendix 1 Table A1-6.